derekschatz/ConsulTracker/TASK.md

 - Improve data table layout with separate columns for client and project information
 - Enhance UX by making project/engagement information more prominent than client information
 - Enhance client management workflow with inline editing capabilities
+- Need to implement APIs for managing user personal info and business details
+- Create backend endpoints for business logo upload and retrieval
+- Add error handling for the account settings forms
+- Modified business info form to use phone number instead of country field

 ## Notes
 - Using Drizzle ORM for database operations